Codeux-Software/Textual/README.md

 Precompiled versions of Textual can be purchased in the [Mac App Store](http://www.textualapp.com/mac-app-store) or [directly from Codeux Software](https://www.textualapp.com/fastspring-store/).

+## Only supported for private builds

+As of June 1, 2019, the licensing infrastructure hosted on https://codeux.com is no longer supported, and the domain is no longer responding to requests.
+You are encouraged to build Textual yourself, instead of purchasing a license.
+Any purchased licenses will not be refunded.

 ## Screenshots

 [![Light Screenshot](https://www.codeux.com/textual/private/images/v600media/YosemiteLightThumbnail.png)](https://www.codeux.com/textual/private/images/v600media/YosemiteLightFullscreen.png)